 The Piney Woods Birding Trail links 22 outstanding birding sites in Black Belt counties of Clarke, Conecuh, and Monroe, as well as Washington and Escambia in southwest Alabama.
 One of the unique features of the Piney Woods Birding Trail is that many sites offer the opportunity to view birds by boat.

-The Black Belt Birding Trail features 32 prime bird-watching sites across the state’s midsection, from Lake Livingston near the Mississippi border to the Phenix City Riverwalk at the Georgia state line.
+The Black Belt Birding Trail features 32 prime Black Belt bird-watching sites across the state’s midsection, from Lake Livingston near the Mississippi border to the Phenix City Riverwalk at the Georgia state line.
 It includes the following counties: Butler, Choctaw, Dallas, Lowndes, Macon, Marengo, Montgomery, Perry, Russell, Sumter, and Wilcox.

-The West Alabama Birding Trail features 28 locations in the western part of Alabama, including rustic Lake Lurleen State Park near Northport and the University of Alabama Arboretum.
+The West Alabama Birding Trail features 28 locations for birding in the western part of Alabama, including rustic Lake Lurleen State Park near Northport and the University of Alabama Arboretum.
 Black Belt counties covered include Greene, Hale, Pickens, and Tuscaloosa, as well as Bibb, Lamar, Marion, and Walker counties.

 The Wiregrass Birding Trail in southeast Alabama includes 20 locations in eight counties and features such favorites as the beautiful Lakepoint State Park and the Eufaula National Wildlife Refuge.
-The trail runs through the Black Belt counties of Barbour, Crenshaw, and Pike, as well as Covington, Dale, Geneva, Henry, and Houston counties.
+The Black Belt birding trail runs through the Black Belt counties of Barbour, Crenshaw, and Pike, as well as Covington, Dale, Geneva, Henry, and Houston counties.